dyno-might/dyno-might.github.io/_posts/2022-08-15-weird-ideas.md

 ## 1. We need to work at the population level

 If you think about it, almost everything you know comes from other people.
 Even when you "check the facts" what that usually means is "see what other people say".
-If you trace back your knowledge to observations in the world, it's a huge graph of you trusting people who trust other people.
+If you trace your knowledge back to observations in the world, it's a huge graph of you trusting people who trust other people who trust other people.

 Understanding the world is a social process.
 This is important because I don't think the tension of weird ideas *can* be resolved at an individual level.
 You've got finite time to investigate crackpot theories.
 But fortunately, you don't *need* to resolve all questions yourself.
-You just need to follow norms that lead to us collectively identifying good ideas and discarding bad ones.
+We just need to follow habits that lead to us collectively identifying good ideas and discarding bad ones.

 ## 2. Don't expect most people to take your weird idea seriously

-For one, this is just being realistic about the fact that most people aren't very friendly to weird ideas.
+For one, this is just being realistic about how the world is.
 But more seriously, it would be unreasonable to expect people to follow a strategy that is bad for them.

 We are all assaulted by bad ideas all the time.
 If every person who heard the claim that vaccines cause autism looked at the evidence with an open mind, well, we'd have a lot more people who think that vaccines cause autism.

-Investigating every random claim would also take up way too much time.
-The complexity of the world *greatly* exceeds the capacity of individual people.
-So the only way to live is by trusting the social process where we get trusted information from others.
-We need to deal with that.
+There's no time to investigate every random claim anyway.
+The complexity of the world greatly exceeds the capacity of individual people.
+We have to live within the social process where we get trusted information from other people.

 ## 3. Don't feel bad about dismissing weird ideas

-Remember, it's the correct prior, and it's correct game theory given that we have tiny little error-prone brains and short lifespans to look into things.
+Remember, it's the correct prior to be biased against weird ideas, and it's correct game theory to be hesitant to look into them, given that we have short lifespans and tiny little error-prone brains.

 Yet somehow, I think a lot of people feel like they aren't supposed to do this?
 The problem isn't that people *don't* dismiss weird ideas---most of us do that instinctually.
 The problem is that we aren't honest about *why* we are dismissing them, either to others or even to ourselves.
 Speaking of which...

 ## 4. Be honest about why you reject weird ideas

-There are lots of reasons you might do so.
+There are lots of reasons you might do this.

 1. Pure prior: The idea sounds stupid and you haven't looked at the argument.
 2. You've looked at the argument, but you think it's wrong.
 3. You looked at the argument, but then realized you don't have the background to understand it, so you went back to your prior.
-4. You looked at the argument, you do understand it, and you think it's right.
-But you still reject the idea because your prior is so strong.
+4. You looked at the argument, you do understand it, and it looks pretty good.
+But your prior is so strong you still reject the idea anyway.
-5. You looked at the argument, you understand it, it seems flawless, and on an intellectual level, it overcomes your prior.
+5. You looked at the argument, you understand it, it seems strong, and on an intellectual level, it overcomes your prior.
 But somehow you just aren't able to get emotionally invested in the conclusion.
 (Sometimes I feel this way about AI risk.)

 These are all valid!
 But it's very important to be clear about which one you're using.
-Because here's something that I see a lot:
+Because here's something that happens a lot:

 * There's a weird idea.
-* Lots of people reject it just because it's weird (#1) or because they don't understand the argument (#3)
+* Lots of people reject it just because it's weird (#1) or because they don't understand the argument (#3).
 * But they feel like they aren't "supposed" to reject it for those reasons, so they give a misleading impression that they reject the argument in detail.
-* This creates an appearance of a false consensus that the argument is actually wrong, screwing up the social process that's supposed to eventually lead to truth.
+* This creates an illusion of a false consensus that everyone thinks the argument is wrong, screwing up the social process that's supposed to eventually lead to truth.

 ## 5. Beware shifting goal posts